joannakl/cs102/projects/project5_mountain.markdown

 Once they use the `axe`, it becomes dull and cannot be used again.

 `raft` is needed when the trail continues through a river.
 The hiker cannot pass a `river` obstacle unless they have a `raft`.
-Each `raft` is designed for single river crossing - once used, it cannot be used again.
+Each `raft` is designed for a single river crossing - once used, it cannot be used again.

-Note that the hiker is able to use an axe or a raft at the very same rest stop at which it was collected or at any rest stop later along the journey.
+Note that the hiker can use an axe or a raft at the very same rest stop at which it was collected or at any rest stop later along the journey.

 There are many possible paths down the mountain depicted above, but only two lead to safety.

 - `J E B A`, `J E B D C`, `J E G F`, `J E G I H` - the hiker reaches rest-stop `E` and cannot continue without an `axe`.
-- `J P L K` - the hiker reaches rest-stop K and falls off the cliff.
+- `J P L K` - the hiker reaches rest-stop K and falls off the cliff (since the leaf `K` is not at the lowest level of the tree).
-- `J P L N M`, `J P L N O` - the hiker uses the `raft` at rest-stop `L` and with new food supplies continues to the bottom of the mountain at either `M` or `O`.
+- `J P L N M`, `J P L N O` - the hiker uses the `raft` at rest-stop `L` and with new food supplies, continues to the bottom of the mountain at either `M` or `O`.
 - `J P R Q` - the hiker reaches rest-stop Q and falls off the cliff.

 In this case, the program should produce two lines of output: